Generation

 Change your generation connection

-These updates can affect how much electricity you send back to the grid, influence voltage levels, and impact overall power quality.
-That’s why it’s important to make sure your connection is properly adjusted and to notify us about changes
+Any changes can affect how much electricity you export to the grid, voltage levels and overall power quality, so it is important to notify us before making updates.

 Ready to request a change?
 Apply now through Orion online services(external link) - Connect your generation